pygeode/pygeode.github.io/_sources/gettingstarted.txt

 more convenient to think in the space of the data arrays, you are still free to do so; the relevant syntax and commands are described later in this tutorial.

 'This is all fine and good,' you may be thinking, 'but how do I work with my own data?'
-PyGeode supports a number of data formats (NB: link?), though it perhaps works most naturally with NetCDF (or HDF5) files.
-As an example, the synthetic dataset used above can be written out to a netcdf file:
+PyGeode supports a number of data formats, though it works most naturally with NetCDF (or HDF5) files.
+As an example, the synthetic dataset used above can be written out to a NetCDF file:

 .. ipython::

-  In [16]: from pygeode.formats import netcdf as nc

-  In [17]: nc.save('file.nc', t1)
+  In [17]: pyg.save('file.nc', t1)

 and then read back in using:

 .. ipython::

-  In [18]: ds = nc.open('file.nc')
+  In [18]: ds = pyg.open('file.nc')

   In [19]: print ds

-PyGeode is aware of the metadata in the file and constructs variables and axes accordingly.
-CF metadata standard used for climate Datasets that span multiple files can be handled as well, and one can tailor these calls so that PyGeode properly recognizes your data.
-More details can be found here.
+PyGeode is aware of the metadata in the file and constructs variables and axes accordingly, following the CF metadata standard used for climate data.
+Datasets that span multiple files can be handled as well, and one can tailor these calls so that PyGeode properly recognizes your data regardless of the metadata in the file.

+This concludes the introductory tutorial.
+We've seen the three basic objects in
+PyGeode: variables (:class:`Var`), axes (:class:`Axis`) and datasets (:class:`Dataset`).
+We've seen examples of how PyGeode carries out all operations in a 'lazy' fashion, delaying all loading and processing of data until the output is explicitly required.
+We've seen a few examples of the automatic annotation of plots that PyGeode takes care of for you, and finally we've seen how to save and load data to a file.
+The next part of these tutorials gives a deeper introduction to the :doc:`basic_ops` that one can perform on PyGeode variables.